alecthegeek/CCHS_Raspian_for_IoT/Readme.md

 ## Instructions

 * Write  the Raspian image to an SD card in the normal way.
 4Gb is is big enough (leaves about 1Gb free)
-* Boot the Pi from the new SD image and log in as the pi user
+* Boot the Pi from the new SD image and log in as the `pi` user
 * If the Raspi Config menu uniltiy appears then configure your keyboard and exit back to the command prompt
 * Make sure your Pi has access to the Internet
  * If you have a supported WiFi adaptor you can configure it as follows:
   `wpa_passphrase <SSID> <WPA_PASSWORD> | sudo tee -a /etc/wpa_supplicant/wpa_suplicant.conf`
+   then reboot and log as `pi` again

 * Now run the following command.

 `wget http://tinyurl.com/runme1st -O - | bash`

-Pi now reboots
+Pi computer now reboots

-* Log in and run the following commands
+* Log in as `pi` and run the following commands

 `wget http://tinyurl.com/runme2nd -O - | bash`